vncsmyrnk/vim-config/README.md

 Check [branches](https://github.com/vncsmyrnk/vim-config/branches) section for language specific configurations.

-To work properly this repo should be cloned/copied to `~/.config/nvim` and [packer.vim](https://github.com/wbthomason/packer.nvim) must be installed.
+To work properly this repo should be cloned/copied to `~/.config/nvim`. [lazy.nvim](https://github.com/folke/lazy.nvim) is used as a plugin manager.

 The Neovim versions `0.9` and `0.10` are compatible with the configuration.